ovlasenko-ellation/capstone_2_BTC/README.md

 ##Model deployment and test with Flask

-Containerzation can be done to test the model with the flask locally.
+Containerization can be done to test the model with the flask locally.
 Here are the steps:
 1. Rename Dockerfile_local to a Dockerfile (current version of Dockerfile contains lambda configuration
 2. Run the command to build docker